AdityaJain2162/tell.it/README.md

 ## How to Use

-1. Clone the repository: `git clone https://github.com/your-username/stock-crypto-alert.git`
+1. Clone the repository: `git clone https://github.com/AdityaJain2162/tell.it.git`

-2. Navigate to the project directory: `cd stock-crypto-alert`
+2. Navigate to the project directory: `cd tell.it`

 3. Install dependencies for the website: